 How to find CPD activities

-Try the CIPR CPD activities database: we've got over 1140 CPD activities listed there.
-You can search by topic, activity type, location, provider, number of points and whether or not the activity is free.
+Try the CIPR CPD activities database: we've got nearly 1400 CPD activities listed there.
+You can search by topic, activity type, level, location, provider, number of points and whether or not the activity is free.

 Log on to the CIPR website: you can access online content like webinars, skills guides and case studies and learn at the pace and time that suits you.